Erin’s Recipe Rundown

 - Storage/Freezer Instructions

-- The Best Gluten-Free Chocolate Chip Cookies
+- Top Tips for Gluten-Free Chocolate Chip Cookies

 Ingredients You’ll Need

-- Gluten-Free Measure-for-Measure Baking Flour: For best results, use a high quality gluten-free flour blend that contains xanthan gum.
+- Gluten-Free Flour: For best results, use a high quality gluten-free flour blend that contains xanthan gum.
 King Arthur Flour Gluten-Free Measure-For-Measure Flour is my favorite gluten-free flour.
-I’ve also had good results with Bob’s Red Mill gluten-free 1:1 baking flour.
+I’ve also had good results with Bob’s Red Mill Gluten-Free 1:1 Baking Flour.

-- Almond Flour: I like using a little almond flour because it gives the cookies richness and helps them to bake up golden brown.
-It’s my secret ingredient in many gluten-free baked goods!
-If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free baking flour.
+- Almond Flour: I like to add a little almond flour along with the gluten-free flour.
+It gives the cookies richness and helps them to bake up golden brown.
+It’s my secret ingredient in many gluten-free baked goods like my gluten-free banana bread and gluten-free muffins!
+If you’re allergic to nuts you can leave out the almond flour and substitute more gluten-free flour.

-- Butter: Browning the butter is the secret step to AMAZING gluten-free cookies!
-Sometimes gluten-free cookies can lack a depth of flavor.
+- Butter: Sometimes gluten-free baked goods can lack flavor.
 Brown butter gives these cookies a delectable nutty, toasty almost caramelized flavor that you can’t get from anything else.

 - Chocolate Chips: Chocolate chips are usually naturally gluten-free!
+My favorite brand is Guittard.
+You can also use chopped chocolate bars – any kind you like!
 I’ve used the bag from Costco, Nestle and Enjoy Life all with great results.

 How to Make Gluten-Free Chocolate Chip Cookies